hongfz16/AvatarCLIP/README.md

 ### Download

 Go visit our [project page](https://hongfz16.github.io/projects/AvatarCLIP.html).
-Go to the section avatar gallery.
-Pick a model that you like.
+Go to the section 'Avatar Gallery'.
+Pick a model you like.
 Click 'Load Model' below.
 Click 'Download FBX' link at the bottom of the pop-up viewer.

 <img src='./assets/download_fbx.jpg' width='50%'>

-### Any 3D software you like (e.g. Blender, Unity3D)
+### Import to Your Favourite 3D Software (e.g. Blender, Unity3D)

 The FBX models are already rigged.
 Use your motion library to animate it!